rhaymisonbetini/neural-network-chatbot/README.md

 let chatBotResponse = await chatPredict.chatbotResponse(question.question);
 ```

-Okay, now just wait for the answers from our RNA.
+Okay, now just wait for the answers from our RNN.

 # 4 production environment